schizoalloy/ConsoleOS/README.md

 **************************************************************
 1. Header file "mmysystem.h" is used in the project, which requires a separate download to work.
 	If you have Windows 11, then it should not be an issue as it is pre included.
+2. The password is "helloworld" on the login screen

 **************************************************************
 Project Report is also included.
 Please check it out.